Anti-Bihari sentiment: Bengal

-In Bengal, the Bengali community use a slang called Gutkha khor (who chew gutkha) to describe bihari origin people.

-During the 2021 election campaign, CM "Mamata Banerjee" had described them as Bohiragoto (not native/outsiders).

-In 2019, Bihar passengers were beaten up in Bengal over regional identity, in an incident of hate crime, passengers on board a Patna-bound bus on Saturday alleged that they were beaten up by a group men over their regional identity in Bardhaman district of West Bengal.
+In 2019, in a hate-crime incident, Bihari passengers on board a Patna-bound bus alleged that they were beaten up by a group of men over their regional identity in Bardhaman district of West Bengal.

-TMC MP "Mahua Moitra" called BJP MP and panel member Nishikant Dubey as Bihari gunda.
+TMC MP Mahua Moitra called BJP MP and panel member Nishikant Dubey "Bihari gunda".

-Fake domicile scam

-Biharis have been caught multiple times for obtaining fake certificate or stealing others certificate, especially birth certificate, school certificate, college certificate and other state domicile.

-In 2024, just before Durga Puja, two Bihari students were beaten in Siliguri.
-They were carrying fake domicile certificate of Bengal.

 Controversial statements

 Editorial by Bal Thackeray

-Shiv Sena leader, Bal Thackeray, commented in the Shiv Sena newspaper, Samnna on why Biharis are disliked outside eastern states.
+The late Shiv Sena leader Bal Thackeray commented in the party newspaper Samnna on why Biharis are disliked outside eastern states.
 He quoted part of a text message as the title of his article.
-The message suggests that Biharis bring diseases, violence, job insecurity, and domination, wherever they go.
+The message suggested that Biharis bring diseases, violence, job insecurity, and domination wherever they go.
 The text message says, "Ēka Bihārī, sau bīmārī.
 Dō Bihārī, laḍa़āī kī taiyārī.
 Tīna Bihārī ṭrēna hamārī aura pām̐ca Bihārī tō sarakāra hamārī."
-(One Bihari equals hundred diseases, Two Biharis is preparing for fight, Three Biharis it is a train hijack, and five Biharis will try to form the ruling Government).
-Nitish kumar, the Chief Minister of Bihar, and the Union Railway Minister, Lalu Prasad Yadav, protested against the remark, demanding official condemnation of Bal Thackeray.
+(One Bihari equals hundred diseases, Two Biharis are preparing for fight, Three Biharis it is a train hijack, and five Biharis will try to form the ruling Government).

+Nitish Kumar and Lalu Prasad Yadav protested against the remark, demanding official condemnation of Bal Thackeray.
 Kumar, during a press report at Patna Airport, said, "If Manmohan Singh fails to intervene in what is happening in Maharashtra, it would mean only one thing – he is not interested in resolving the issue and that would not be good for the leader of the nation".
-Angered by Thackeray's insulting remark against the Bihari community, Rashtriya Janata Dal (RJD) activists burned the effigy of the Shiv Sena chief at Kargil Chowk in Patna and said that the senior Thackeray had completely lost his marbles and needed to be immediately committed in a mental asylum.
+Angered by Thackeray's insulting remark against the Bihari community, Rashtriya Janata Dal (RJD) activists burned the effigy of the Shiv Sena chief at Kargil Chowk in Patna and said that the senior Thackeray had completely lost his marbles and needed to be immediately committed to a mental asylum.